Home Uses

 Typically, the most commonly used salts for rust removal are table salt (sodium chloride) and Epsom salt (magnesium sulfate).

-• Epsom Salt – For an accelerated rust-removal process, mix a paste of salt and water.
+• Epsom Salt – For an accelerated rust-removal process, mix a paste of Epsom salt and water.
 The magnesium in the salt will react with the rust to break it down quickly and make removal easier.
 Adding a bit of lemon juice or white vinegar to the mixture can expedite this method even more.

 What Can Be Added To Salt To Make It A More Effective Rust Remover?

+The acid in Lemon Juice or household White Vinegar reacts with the rust, breaking it down and making it easier to remove.
 This method is known as electrolysis, where the acid acts as an electrolyte and rust as the anode in the electrolytic cell, thus facilitating the transfer of electrons and the rust removal.

 How Long Does It Take For Salt To Remove Rust?